Welcome to the online press kit for Mutual Rescue™

 Download stats on Mutual Rescue's impressive reach and the film metrics documents.

-PRESS RELEASE (February 01, 2017): Mutual Rescue™ - New National Movement to Focus on the Life-Saving Bond Between People and Pets
+PRESS RELEASE (April 05, 2017): Mutual Rescue™ National Movement Partners with PetSmart Charities® to Highlight the Life-Saving Bond Between People and Pets

 To learn more, visit www.MutualRescue.org and subscribe to the Mutual Rescue YouTube channel.